This post has already been read 2381 times!

 You don’t need to configure and support a separate reference model.
 Your digital twin is a sandbox extension of your supply network platform that applies different statistical, machine learning, and AI algorithms along with various workflow options to solve different types of problems.
 The planning & operations platform and the digital twin are one and the same system.

-With over 3,000 hospitals in the Vizient network, tens of thousands of suppliers and millions of products, the potential for improvement is tremendous when we consider all the touch points including hospitals, clinics, 3rd party providers, distributors, pharma manufacturers, CMS, HHS and the FDA.
+The potential for improvement in complex, dense, hospital and healthcare networks is tremendous, given all the touch points including hospitals, clinics, 3rd party providers, distributors, pharma manufacturers, CMS, HHS and the FDA.
 The number of shipments, cross docks, forward stocking locations, and distribution centers across multiple modes of transportation originating from hundreds of countries certainly provides an opportunity for tactical and operational improvement.

 If you’re interested in this topic I recommend you join me for a discussion of digital twins in the supply chain.